sk4ndal-commits/rtlog/README.md

 - Status bar with line count, scroll offset, auto-scroll mode, and active filters
 - New: Summary / Stats panel with live counts and sparklines for errors/warnings
 - New: Multi-source monitoring with a Sources sidebar and per-source focus
+- New: Search / Jump overlay to find and navigate matches quickly

 See docs/ for more details:
 - docs/features.md